ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 - Generate and host multiworlds
 - Connect to the multiworld after hosting has begun

-This is a general overview; for more specific steps, reference the relevant game's [setup guide](/tutorial).
+This is a general overview.
+For more specific steps, reference the relevant game's [setup guide](/tutorial).

+Some steps also assume use of Windows, so may vary with your OS.

 ## Installing the Archipelago software